 Travel from the mainland begins at any one of the major overseas airline hubs in the US.
 Two major routes are used; via Honolulu and Guam, or via one of the major gateways in the far east; Narita, Japan; Inchon (Seoul) Korea, or Hong Kong.
-As of this writing, the Asian routing is just starting to become available again, but the Hawaii/Guam/Saipan route is more predictable.
 Hospital HR will keep you posted as the requirements change very frequently.

-The hospital defrays most of the cost of travel for new hires.
+The hospital provides a relocation allowance.
 If you can use miles to upgrade to Business, it will be well worth it.

 No, you won't be kidnapped and sold into slavery... but there are a couple of items worth reviewing before climbing on the plane, namely: